-Danielle Bargh is a registered Psychologist with the Australian Health Practitioner Regulation Agency and has completed a combined Doctorate of Clinical Psychology and Masters of Science at the University of Sydney.
+Dr Danielle Bargh is a Clinical Psychologist registered with the Psychology Board of Australia and has completed a combined Doctorate of Clinical Psychology and Masters of Science at the University of Sydney.
 She holds an Honours degree in Psychological Science from the University of Queensland.

 Danielle has experience working with children, adolescents, and adults in a range of settings, including community, hospital, and university clinics.
 She has diverse clinical interests and has worked with a range of mental health difficulties including anxiety and anxiety disorders, mood difficulties and depression, emotion-regulation difficulties, and adjustment to HIV diagnosis.
 She also has an interest in working with individuals who suffer from stress or experience difficulties with procrastination or perfectionism.

 Danielle’s approach to treatment is collaborative and tailored to the individual and focuses on recognition of their specific values and unique strengths.
 She takes an integrative therapy style that includes drawing upon Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behaviour Therapy (DBT), and Schema Therapy.

 D. Clin Psych/MSc

 |Tuesday||2:30pm to 9:00pm|

 Ocean-lover, outdoor activities, yoga

 - CBT for Adjustment to Chronic Illness workshop (AACBT)

 - Adolescent Depression and Suicide: What Works?
 (AACBT workshop)

 - Schema Therapy workshop (Therapist Training)